reminia/json2struct/api/README.md

 3 endpoints:

-1. `POST /v1/covert/json`, convert json to struct.
-The request body is json format, it is something like {"name": "RootType", "json":"xxxx"}.
+1. `POST /v1/convert/json`, convert json to struct.
+The request body is json format, like {"name": "RootType", "json":"xxxx"}.
 2. `POST /v1/convert/struct`, convert struct to json.
 The request body is plain text of struct types you want to convert.
-3. `GET /health`, server healthy status query.
+3. `GET /health`, query server healthy status.

 ## Docker
 Docker image is built using the sbt-native-packager/docker plugin.